-Relationship between the Envoy ST keypad and folder layout
+Relationship between the Envoy S keypad and folder layout

-The Envoy ST offers convenient navigation through hundreds of MP3/WAV files.
-In order for this navigation to work, you need to decide how you want your files to be organized.
+The Envoy S offers convenient navigation through hundreds of MP3/WAV files.
+In order for this navigation to work, you need to decide how you want your files to be partitioned.

-Let's get to know the Envoy ST keypad and how the navigation buttons correlate to the required folder structure.
+Let's get to know the Envoy S keypad and how the navigation buttons correlate to the required folder structure.